LaurentBerder/Passengers_Prediction/README.md

 # Passengers_Prediction
+Two main missions:
-Predict air passengers with time series methods
+* Use existing data to forecast air traffic with time series methods
+* Import data from various sources (civil aviation websites, customer-provided files...) and integrate them in MongoDB for further forecasting and reporting